 Each of my books took more than two years to write, counting

 the research time.
-Then it took another two years to get them published.
+Then it took another one or two years to get them published.

 What about magazine articles?

 Everywhere!
 Almost everything I learn I want to share with

 young people.
 Things I wanted to know when I was a kid.
 When I travel anywhere,

 you know what I need with me?
 My camera, binoculars, maps, and books –

 books about wildflowers, birds, trees, and more.
 I am always discovering

 How many magazine articles

 The ideas for my three books stemmed from family connections.
 The spark